 Climate Overview [from HAFE-NPS]

 [Wong+NPS] Harpers Ferry is located in a transitional zone between the more maritime climate of the Atlantic Slope and the drier areas of the Allegheny Mountains.
+The climate experienced here is characterized by large seasonal temperature differences, but is somewhat tempered by the nearby marine influence.
 The somewhat sheltered position of the park is only occasionally affected by Atlantic coastal storms and the area is prone to a precipitation deficit and periods of drought.
 Prolonged periods of drought have been known to occur, and summers are often characterized by dry spells that are punctuated by extreme weather events such as thunderstorms and hail storms.
 The area averages 35-40 thunderstorms per year, mostly during the summer months.

-The annual average temperature in the region is 53 degrees Fahrenheit, but the summers are warm, humid, and stormy, with temperatures occasionally exceeding 100 degrees and averaging 82 degrees.
+The annual average temperature in the region is 63 degrees Fahrenheit, with July being the hottest month.
+The summers are warm, humid, and stormy, with temperatures occasionally exceeding 100 degrees and averaging 82 degrees.
+The temperature here reaches 90 degrees F or higher at least 30 days each year and humidity can be oppressive when maritime air penetrates inland from coastal areas.

-Winter temperatures have been documented to drop down to 0 degrees, but the season is generally more moderate with an average seasonal temperature of 32 degrees F. and alternating between freezing (cold and storming) and thawing (fair and warming) weather.
+The average annual low temperature here is 40 degrees F, with January being the coldest month.
+Winter temperatures have been documented to drop down to 0 degrees, but the season is generally more moderate with an average seasonal temperature of 27 degrees F. and alternating between freezing (cold and storming) and thawing (fair and warming) weather.
+Once every 25 years an extreme annual low of -11 degrees F is expected.
 Fall and spring temperatures average in the mid-50s.

+Average annual precipitation in this area is 38 inches, with June receiving the most precipitation and February receiving the least.
+Included in this figure is the average annual snowfall of 20 to 25 inches.
+Although Harpers Ferry is generally protected from most eastward-moving storm systems, it is frequently affected by Atlantic coastal storms.
+An average of 35 to 40 thunderstorms occur in this area every year, with the most common months of occurrence being June, July, and August.
+Rain showers are often common throughout the year.
+Summer droughts occur here on average every 4 or 5 years, damaging crops more severely than the more common fall droughts.

 Cloud cover in the Park is greatest during the winter and the least during the summer.
 The annual precipitation averages 39.5 inches, with approximately equal amounts falling during the spring, summer, and fall, and slightly less falling during the winter.
 Average winter snowfall varies widely, but typically ranges from 20-25 inches.

+The average frost-free period is 164 days, but a temperature of 32 degrees F or lower has occurred as late as May 24th and as early as September 11th.

 The relative humidity for the Park is high, with an annual average of 70 percent.
 During the spring season, the average humidity hovers around 67 percent; during the fall, the relative humidity averages around 71 percent.
 At HAFE, the wind typically blows N-NW and annual wind speed averages 9 miles per hour (mph).
+April is the windiest month, with speeds over 5 miles an hour occurring 56% of the time.
 Thunderstorms have been known to generate wind bursts peaking at 77 mph